 So you have picked your light, and now you need a holster that fits your light mounted glock.
 There are not too many options in the market place for holsters that fit with lights, since there are so many different sizes and options for lights.
 The best ones we have seen on the market is made by trex arms and Fobus Tactical.

 The Ragnarok holster was made to be extremely modular, tough, modern, and fast.
-Made from heavy duty kydex this holster is a passive-retention holster, with screws to adjustable the retention rate.
+Made from heavy duty Kydex this holster is a passive-retention holster, with screws to adjustable the retention rate.
 Being able to fit almost all glock models this is a great holster for anyone who has a light mounted on there gun.
 Trex arms are one of the smaller companies out there that makes gun accessories, but they are top quality.
+Its best to order your holster anytime but holidays, they tend to sell out fairly quickly.

 The Fobus Tactical glock holster is definitely a unique light mounted glock holster.
-This specific model fits the glock 19 but has other options that are compatible with other glock models.
-Made of a lightweight polymer construction, so it is not as durable as kydex but still will do the job.
+This specific model fits the glock 19 but has other options that are compatible with other Glock models.
+Made of a lightweight polymer construction, so it is not as durable as Kydex but still gets the job done.
 The best part about this glock holster is it will work with pretty much any glock light you can find.
 Since the holster has a partial opening it is not restricted to specific light sizes.
+Being one of the few holsters that are compatible with attached lights, it is very reasonably priced.

 Yes we did cover the best glock lights for the money and overall quality, you still might not have found a match for you, so we will cover how to choose a quality light for your glock.